Fando y Lis

-Fando y Lis ('Fando and Lis') is a 1968 Mexican surrealist film directed by Alejandro Jodorowsky in his feature length directorial debut.
+Fando y Lis ('Fando and Lis') is a 1968 Mexican surrealist film directed by Alejandro Jodorowsky in his feature-length directorial debut.
 It is an adaptation of a 1962 play of the same name by Fernando Arrabal, who was working with Jodorowsky on performance art at the time.
 The film was shot in high-contrast black-and-white on the weekends with a small budget and was first shown at the Acapulco Film Festival in 1968.
-Fando y Lis stars Sergio Kleiner and Diana Mariscal as the titular pair who embark on a surreal quest in search of Tar, a mythical heaven-like place.
+Fando y Lis stars Sergio Klainer and Diana Mariscal as the titular pair who embark on a surreal quest in search of Tar, a mythical heaven-like place.

 Plot

-The film follows Fando (Klainer) and his paraplegic girlfriend Lis (Mariscal) through a barren, postapocalyptic wasteland in search of the mythical city of Tar, a place where one will know the true nature of eternity, and reach enlightenment.
+The film follows Fando (Klainer) and his paraplegic girlfriend Lis (Mariscal) through a barren, post-apocalyptic wasteland in search of the mythical city of Tar, a place where one will know the true nature of eternity, and reach enlightenment.
 On their journey they see many odd and profoundly disturbing characters and events.

 The narrative of the film leaves a lot to the audience's interpretation, as the avant-garde and surreal nature in which the events of the film are presented mimic the workings of the subconscious.